hanselrd/gtrace/README.md

 $ heroku addons:create heroku-postgresql:hobby-dev
 ```

-Deploy your copy of *Trace* using
+Deploy your copy of the app using

 ```sh
 $ git push heroku master
 ```

-Ensure at least one instance of the *Trace* is running
+Ensure at least one instance of the app is running

 ```sh
 $ heroku ps:scale web=1